dimyG/jekyll-theme-chirpy/_posts/2019-10-02-zakanda_technical_overview.md

 The scheduler process which must always be up and running, checks periodically a specific queue for any task that has been scheduled for execution at a specific point in time.
 If it is the time for a task, the scheduler puts this task in the workers queue to be executed by the available worker processes.
-Examples of scheduled periodic tasks
-are: Getting from the data source API, the sports schedule of the next days, the bookmaker odds for sport events, the results of the latest events etc.
+Examples of scheduled periodic tasks are calls to the data source API for specific data: Getting the sports schedule of the next days, the bookmaker odds for sport events, the results of the latest events etc.

 ## Deployment
 zakanda was initially deployed in Heroku where each process was a dyno.
 Later though it was containerized and deployed to AWS Elastic Container Service (ECS).